tungtose/sickle_ui/README.md

 Refer to [Style builder](#style-builder) for how this works in detail.

 > [!CAUTION]
-> Once a target is set all subsequent calls to `style_builder` will be applied to the target.
+> Once a target is set, all subsequent calls to `style_builder` will be applied to the target.
 > You can `reset_target` on the builder to swap to the main widget again, but it is more readable
 > to have each target in a single chain / group.